Introduction

 In rare instances, your package may get the update “package transferred to post office” and get no other updates for days.

 This happened more frequently during the Pandemic.
 During this time, post offices were short-staffed.
 At the same time, more packages were being shipped.
 This was due to people’s increased desire to stay home.
 There were massive piles of packages around post offices.
-They just didn’t have the capacity to handle the influx of mail.
+They couldn’t handle the influx of mail.

-This can occasionally happen even though the Pandemic is over due to staffing shortages.
+This can occasionally happen despite the Pandemic being over, due to staffing shortages.
 It can also happen during peak shipping times during Holidays.

-It’s also important to note that USPS prioritizes packages that have been shipped 100% through their system.
+It’s also important to note that USPS prioritizes packages shipped 100% through their system.
 So, there is another chance of delay simply because your package has become deprioritized.

 Conclusion

 In conclusion, having a package transferred to the post office usually means your package is a day or two away from delivery.
 There is nuance surrounding what this distinction could mean.
-However, the vast majority of people still see the package come through safe and sound.
+However, most people still see the package come through safe and sound.